elasticio/api-docs/source/includes/_tenants.md

    "meta":{}
 }
 ```
-This endpoint returns all available permissions required for creating a Role.
+This endpoint returns all available permissions required for creating a role.

 ### HTTP Request